aws-samples/eks-blueprints-for-terraform-workshop/README.md

 - Install pre-commit
   - `brew install pre-commit`
   - configure it see : https://gitlab.aws.dev/aws-tfc-containers/containers-hands-on-content/workshop-quickstart-template#pre-commit
+    ```bash
+    git config --system --unset-all core.hookspath
+    pre-commit install
+    # If you use git defender make sure to re-enable it
+    git defender --install
+    ```

 Create an `.envrc` file:
 The `PARTICIPANT_ROLE_ARN` should have same permissions as specified in `contentspec.yaml` You can use your `Admin` role for testing